rosette-api/java/php/README.txt

-This is the PHP binding for Basis Technology's Rosette API.
+This is the PHP client binding for Basis Technology's Rosette API.